- Kristina Villaruz

 Red Flag #3: Your book of business isn’t full.

 How many existing client appointments are you booking on a daily, weekly and monthly basis?
 Now, compare these numbers to the numbers from this time last year.
 If your book of business has stayed the same – or worse – gone down in numbers, then it’s seriously time to call in the help of an expert.

 There are a number of factors that can play a role in a stagnating or shrinking appointment rate.
 These may include, but are not limited to: an increase in nearby competition resulting in additional choices for clients, nonexistent or ineffective appointment reminder systems, unsatisfactory client service, lack of or poor teamwork, inconsistent recommendations, inefficient practice workflow resulting in prolonged wait times for clients, and much more.

 An experienced veterinary management consultant can take stock in the current processes of your hospital and pinpoint areas where adjustments could be made.
 These simple but targeted modifications to your practice management and operations can dramatically improve client service and patient care and streamline and enhance the client experience.
 In turn, happier customers will gladly spread the word, resulting in more business coming through your doors.
-Which brings us to our next warning sign:

 Red Flag #4: New business growth is stagnating (or worse – diminishing).